-This festival would not be possible without the tremendous effort and steady support of our committed partners.
+This festival would not be possible without the tremendous effort and steady support of our committed partners and sponsors.
 It takes many, many months each year to plan and execute an event of this size and not one of us could do it without the other.

 Please take the time to recognize our 2023 supporters and celebrate their part in the Harney County Migratory Bird Festival!